jcroll/foursquare-api-client/README.md

 Endpoints in the foursquare API that are user specific will require authorization with foursquare using the Oauth 2.0 protocol.
 This type of authorization is beyond the scope of this library as there are better libraries for that such as the [FriendsOfSymfony Oauth2
 Server](https://github.com/FriendsOfSymfony/oauth2-php).
-After authorization you can pass the access token into client for user specific access.
+After authorization you can pass the access token into the client for user specific access.

 ## Usage